 Workers’ Compensation insurance

-If you have a license, you need to have workers’ compensation insurance in New Mexico, no matter how many employees you have.
+New Mexico workers’ compensation insurance can help cover costs when an employee gets injured at work.
+If you have a New Mexico general contractor license, you need to have workers’ compensation insurance, no matter how many employees you have.

 Commercial Auto insurance